 - When the second side is brown, remove it to a plate, top the pancake with a dollop of whipped cream and serve.

 Add a little vanilla and a very small amount of sugar to the heavy whipping cream and whip it with a hand mixer.
-HERE is the recipe.
+Try my recipe for Luscious Homemade Whipped Cream if you like.